Salt & Wind Travel

 For that, you can wear what you’d wear at home so long as you plan for the stronger sun and possible rain showers.
 Here are a few additional items to consider when deciding what to pack for Hawaii:

-- Water-resistant sandal: Or leave the slip-on shoe at home and pack one water-resistant sandal that is stylish enough to double as a walking shoe.
+• Water-resistant sandal: Or leave the slip-on shoe at home and pack one water-resistant sandal that is stylish enough to double as a walking shoe.
 Something like this Reef sandal is perfect for a rain shower or for heading to the beach as you can wash them off if they get sandy or dirty.

-- Light Jacket: Outside of winter, Hawai’i is usually warm enough at night that you don’t need a jacket.
-However, trade winds may pick up so pack a jean jacket or another similar light jacket just in case.
+• Light Jacket: Outside of winter, Hawai’i is usually warm enough at night that you don’t need a jacket.
+However, trade winds may pick up, so pack a jean jacket or another similar light jacket just in case.

-For Going Out To Dinner
+Going Out To Dinner

 For Beach Time

-Even if your idea of a perfect Hawai’i vacation involves nothing more than lounging on the beach, you’ll still want a few key beach items when you decide what to pack for Hawai’i such as:
+Even if your idea of a perfect Hawai’i vacation involves nothing more than lounging on the beach, you’ll still want a few key beach items when you decide what to pack for Hawai’i, such as:

-- Sunglasses: Opt for polarized ones that will stay put if you sweat like these sunglasses by Sunski.
+• Sunglasses: Opt for polarized ones that will stay put if you sweat, like these sunglasses by Sunski.

 For Water Sports

-Don’t forget about water sport when deciding what to pack for Hawai’i.
+Don’t forget about water sports when deciding what to pack for Hawai’i.
 If you’re getting into the water, you’ll also need to bring the following (or even more if you’re doing a specialized sport like ocean kayaking, SCUBA, snorkeling, or surfing):

-- Rashguard: Pack a long-sleeved rashguard so you don’t have to worry about getting burned.
+• Rashguard: Pack a long-sleeved rashguard so you don’t have to worry about getting burned.

-- Swim Tights: If you’ll be doing a lot of surfing, pack something that will protect your legs from the sun and the surfboard wax, like swim tights.
+• Swim Tights: If you’ll be doing a lot of surfing, pack something that will protect your legs from the sun and the surfboard wax, like swim tights.

-- Turkish Towel or Light Scarf: Your rental or hotel room will likely have beach towels; however, we always carry a thin Turkish towel or a light scarf that can do triple duty as a towel, a coverup, and sun protection.
+• Turkish Towel or Light Scarf: Your rental or hotel room will likely have beach towels; however, we always carry a thin Turkish towel or a light scarf that can do triple duty as a towel, a coverup, and sun protection.

-- Waterproof Case: Consider a fully waterproof case (like this one by Pelican) for your keys and electronics.
+• Waterproof Case: Consider a fully waterproof case (like this one by Pelican) for your keys and electronics.

 For Outdoor Adventures